Earn $350 with two new eligible registered plans.*

 If you've been setting aside money in a Tax-Free Savings Account (TFSA) and you've met your goal, it's time for the next step in the process — withdrawing your funds.

-The good news is that when you're ready to make a withdrawal, you can take out as much as you want from your TFSA without any penalties or taxes.
+When you're ready to make a withdrawal, you can take out as much as you want from your TFSA without any penalties or taxes.
 Here's what you need to know.

 What is a Tax-Free Savings Account (TFSA)?